anands29-mac/COMPENG_2SI3/README.md

 Collision.cpp: Manages game logic, collision, and scoring.
 BST.cpp: Implements the Binary Search Tree for pathfinding and optimization. include/
-Header files for modularized components (Snake.h, Game.h, etc.). assets/
+Header files for modularized components (Snake.h, GameMechanics.h, etc.). assets/
 Game assets such as sprites or additional files (if applicable).
 🛠️ Technologies Used